OpenLineage/OpenLineage/spec/OpenLineage.md

  - When the run starts, we collect the following Metadata:
     - Run Id
     - Job id
-    - transition: START
+    - eventType: START
     - event time
     - source location and version (ex: git sha)
     - If known: Job inputs and outputs. (input schema, ...)
  - When the run completes:
     - Run Id
     - Job id
-    - transition: COMPLETE
+    - eventType: COMPLETE
     - event time
     - Output datasets schema (and other metadata).